 Neuropathy is a broad term that’s used to describe damage to peripheral nerves — and there are a whopping 46 miles of nerves in the average human.
-At Lynx Healthcare in Albuquerque, New Mexico, the board-certified pain management specialists understand better than most how this intricate system works and how any “bump in the road” can lead to life-altering pain and discomfort.
-If you’re in the Albuquerque area and want relief from neuropathy, call the experts at Lynx Healthcare or use the online booking feature today.
+At Lynx Healthcare in Farmington and Albuquerque, New Mexico, the board-certified pain management specialists understand better than most how this intricate system works and how any “bump in the road” can lead to life-altering pain and discomfort.
+If you want relief from neuropathy, call the experts at Lynx Healthcare or use the online booking feature today.

 Neuropathy is a catchall that encompasses damage to your peripheral nerves, which reach every square inch of your body.
 Your peripheral nervous system acts as the main line of communication between your body and your brain, constantly sending messages back and forth for interpretation.